YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/gke_deployment.md

     where `-n` is the name of the config cluster.

-3. The multi cluster service creates a derived headless Service in every cluster that matches pods with `app: messenger`:
+3. The multi cluster service creates a derived headless Service (might take several minutes) in every cluster that matches pods with `app: messenger`:
     ```shell
     kubectl get service --namespace geo-messenger